 Students will be sent written notification if their status changes as a result of the SAP evaluation.

 OFFICIAL WITHDRAWAL FROM SCHOOL

-In the event a student must withdraw, she/she must consult with the Executive Director and/or Director of Education Programming and notify in writing of his/her official last day.
+In the event a student must withdraw, she/she must consult with the Executive Director and/or President Programming and notify in writing his/her official last day.

 UNOFFICIAL WITHDRAWAL FROM SCHOOL